dlorent/teleport/docs/5.0/preview/database-access.md

     # service.
     db_labels:
       environment: ["dev", "stage"]
-    # Database names this role has connect to.
-Note: this is not the same as
+    # Database names this role will be able to connect to.
+Note: this is not
-    # the "name" field in "db_service", this is the database names within a
+    # the same as the "name" field in "db_service", this is the database names
-    # particular database instance.
+    # within a particular database instance.
     db_names: ["main", "metrics", "postgres"]
     # Database users this role can connect as.
     db_users: ["alice", "bob"]